webix-hub/docs/data/desktop/dataprocessor.md

 Now, when a record is removed from the component, a field **deleted** of this record is updated in the database table.
 The current date is set into it to track the moment when the record was removed on the client side.

-Learn more about the possibilities of data manipulation on clent side in related articles:
+Learn more about the possibilities of data manipulation on client side in related articles:

 - [Data Adding and Deletion](desktop/add_delete.md);
 - [Data Updating](desktop/update.md)